Doug Welling

 Head Coach Doug Welling has a broad background in sport—from equestrian, traditional team sports and snowboarding in youth, to four years of collegiate rowing while attending Bates College in Maine and the University of Otago, New Zealand.
 After graduating from Bates in 2001, he coached rowing at Middlebury College and the University of California, Santa Barbara.

-Doug joined the Bowdoin community when he met his wife, then-assistant rowing coach.
-He became assistant coach in 2011 and head coach in 2018.
+Doug joined the Bowdoin community as assistant coach in 2011 and graduated to head coach in 2018.
 Doug’s crews have medaled at the New England Rowing Championships, Dad Vail Regatta, and Head of the Charles.
 His crews compete regularly at the Henley Royal Regatta on the Thames in the UK.

 Since 2016, Doug has been selected to coach the summertime US Rowing Olympic Development Program in Ashland, Oregon.